Abdur-rahmaanJ/Home-book-lending/README.md

-# Home-book-lending-management-system
+# Home-book-lending
-Know to which friend you lended books to !
+(for edu - see issues) Know to which friend you lended books to !
 A simple system using PHP and MySQL to fireup on your local machine !

 ## Requirements
 - PHP7 (http://php.net/downloads.php)